 Harvest early, before summer weeds become a problem, to reduce clogging, staining and sample contamination.
 Desiccating the crop will kill summer weeds and ensure even crop-ripening.

-As faba beans are destined for human consumption, a good sample off the header is usually required. $^{\rm 6}$ rasp bars with plate.
+As faba beans are destined for human consumption, a good sample off the header is usually required. $^{\rm 6}$

 Table 1: Harvester settings for pulses.